 For example, you know that you should have at least a gallon of water per day on hand for each person in your house.
 However, when there’s a pandemic, you’re going to need a lot more water than that.
 Many of the diseases that are labeled pandemics cause the victim to dehydrate so they’ll need more than the usual one gallon of water.

-You already know that your pandemic supplies need include N95 masks to protect yourself from anyone who has been exposed.
-But you also need to make sure you have enough of these masks for every member of the family to wear.
+Your pandemic supplies need include N95 masks to protect yourself from anyone who has been exposed.
+You also need to make sure you have enough of these masks for every member of the family to wear.
 Don’t be fooled by the propaganda saying it’s okay to wear a cloth mask.
 Cloth masks do not work at preventing exposure to viruses.

 During a pandemic, you want to make sure your family is not infected and you keep it that way.
 One of the best ways besides avoiding places that put you at risk is by making sure your home stays disinfected.
 For that, you’ll need to have a steady supply of bleach.
 Use antiseptic wipes on your skin and disinfectant wipes for every surface of your home, especially on countertops and door knobs.
 Have bio-hazard trash bags in bulk.